niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

 - /csc/v2/credentials/info
 - /csc/v2/signatures/signHash

-## Deployment
+## Prerequisites

-### Requirements

-- Java version 17
-- Apache Maven 3.6.3
-- MySQL

 ### Database Setup

-To deploy both services successfully, a MySQL database must be set up and configured.
+To successfully deploy the Authorization Server and Resource Server, a MySQL database must be installed and configured.
+This is required for both local and Docker-based deployments.

+Follow the steps below to set up the database:

 1. **Install and Start MySQL**